Recaș: Demographics

+Politics and administration

+The town of Recaș is administered by a mayor and a local council composed of 17 councilors.
+The mayor, Aurel-Adrian Pavel, from the Social Democratic Party, has been in office since 2024.
+As from the 2024 local elections, the local council has the following composition by political parties:

 Economy

 The area is best known for the quality of its wines.
-Recaș Wineries (Cramele Recaș), a company founded in 1991, is the largest producer and exporter of wines in Romania.
+Recaș Wineries (Cramele Recaș), founded in 1991, is the largest producer and exporter of wines in Romania.
 However, viticulture has a much older tradition in the area, which dates back to the 15th century.
-The grape varieties grown by Recaș Wineries are: Merlot, Pinot Noir, Cabernet Franc, Syrah, Negru de Drăgășani, Novac, Acalon, Cabernet Dorsa, Zweigelt, Cadarcă, Chardonnay, Sauvignon Blanc, Fetească Regală, Fetească Albă, Pinot Gris, Viognier, Muscat Ottonel, Furmint, Italian Riesling and Rhine Riesling.
+The grape varieties grown by Recaș Wineries are: Merlot, Pinot Noir, Cabernet Franc, Syrah, Negru de Drăgășani, Novac, Acalon, Cabernet Dorsa, Zweigelt, Cadarcă, Chardonnay, Sauvignon Blanc, Fetească Regală, Fetească Albă, Pinot Gris, Viognier, Muscat Ottonel, Furmint, Italian Riesling, and Rhine Riesling.

 It is noteworthy, however, that in recent years economic activity has begun to diversify.